kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### Harmony

-- The teacher is Adrian ..
+- The teacher is Adrià Gil Boronat.
 - One of my classmates is Samuel who has near perfect English
 - He is Domingo's student
 - He was studying singing in Javea but moved to do piano in Dénia instead, it's not clear why